Leonard and Kathleen Shillam

+Early life

 Leonard George Shillam AM (born 15 August 1915 in Brisbane, Queensland - died 1 September 2005), was a founding member of both the Queensland Society of Sculptors and the Queensland Wildlife Artists Society.
 He attended Brisbane Grammar School (1928–30) and studied under Martyn Roberts at the Central Technical College, Brisbane (1931–33).
 He was awarded the Godfrey Rivers Medal in 1934.
 From 1934 to 1936 he was employed as a designer in a silk screen poster studio.
 In 1938 he received a Carnegie Institute Grant, which enabled him to study life modelling at the Westminster School, London.
 With the declaration of war (in 1939) he returned to Brisbane.

 Kathleen Shillam (née O'Neill) AM (born 25 May 1916 in England - died 20 September 2002 in Australia).
 Kathleen was born at Paignton, Devon, arriving in Australia in 1927.
 She attended the Girls Grammar School, Brisbane (1930–31) and the Central Technical College, Brisbane (1932–33).
 She was awarded the Godfrey Rivers Medal in 1933.
 From 1934 to 1938 she was employed as a part-time commercial artist.
 In 1938 she moved to Sydney and spent much time in 1939 drawing animals at Sydney's Taronga Park Zoo.
 She returned to Brisbane in December 1939.

 Personal life

 Leonard Shillam and Kathleen O'Neill met at the Central Technical College, Brisbane, in 1932.
 They first exhibited at the First Annual Exhibition of work executed by art students of the Central Technical College in November of that year.
 Along with Francis Lymburner and Will Smith, in 1935 they formed the nucleus of a small studio group to draw at the Victory Chambers, Adelaide Street, Brisbane.

-In 1939 they both returned to Brisbane, and from 1941 to 1950 they earned a livelihood as poultry farmers.
+In 1939, they both returned to Brisbane, and from 1941 to 1950 they earned a livelihood as poultry farmers.

 They were married on 1 September 1942 at the Brisbane Registry Office.

-In 1980 they set up a bronze casting foundry in their studio and until 1987 cast all their own smaller scaled works.
+In 1980, they set up a bronze casting foundry in their studio and until 1987 cast all their own smaller scaled works.
 On 21 March 1987 they were involved in a serious car accident that permanently affected the health of both.

 Seal sculpture

-In 1954 Len Shillam was commissioned to create a water fountain feature for the pool of Lennon's Hotel at Broadbeach (the first large hotel on the Gold Coast).
-He created a lifesize sculpture of a seal with its pup in polished terrazzo which became a much-photographed icon.
-After the demolition of the hotel in 1987, the sculpture was relocated to a jetty at the Sakura Japanese gardens restaurant.
-It later disappeared but was found at that bottom of a canal.
+In 1956, Len Shillam was commissioned to create a water fountain feature for the pool of Lennon's Hotel at Broadbeach (the first large hotel on the Gold Coast).
+He created a life-size sculpture of a seal with its pup ('Seal and Pup') in polished terrazzo which became a local icon.
+After the demolition of the hotel in 1987, the sculpture was relocated to the nearby Sakura Japanese Gardens restaurant.
+It soon disappeared before being found at that bottom of a canal near the casino.
 After it was retrieved by Conrad Jupiters Casino and Bond University, it was restored and donated to the National Trust of Australia.
-It is now at the entrance of the Gold Coast Convention and Exhibition Centre, a short distance from the former Lennon's Hotel.
-It is listed on the Gold Coast Local Heritage Register.
+In 2004, it was placed at the entrance of the Gold Coast Convention and Exhibition Centre, a short distance from the former Lennon's Hotel, where it remains today.
+Seal and Pup is listed on the Gold Coast Local Heritage Register.